millesinghe/Electra/README.md

     git clone https://github.com/millesinghe/Electra.git

  2. import it to an IDE
- 3. Run it as java appllication
+ 3. Run it as java application (You will get an error, if you havent config th data)
+ 4. **Before Start the Application Please configure the database by followig the below segment and proceed.**

 <h3>Database Server (MySQL)</h3>